CitationGecko/citation-network-explorer/README.md

 ```

-3. Add `apikeys.js` to your .gitignore file
+3. If you're going to be pushing back to the server make sure to add `apikeys.js` to your .gitignore file